-The Company had identified for sale certain other businesses, which do not qualify as discontinued operations and which were classified as Net Assets Held for Sale as of April 30, 2001.
+The Company had identified for sale certain other businesses which were classified as Net Assets Held for Sale as of April 30, 2001.
 These included its Timber Energy business and its one remaining plastics recycling facility.

-On May 17, 2001, the plastics recycling business was sold for approximately 998 in total consideration.
-The consideration consisted of 406 in cash and 592 in notes.
+On May 17, 2001, the plastics recycling business was sold for approximately \$998 in total consideration.
+The consideration consisted of \$406 in cash and \$592 in notes.